mongodb/specifications/source/auth/auth.rst

     DEVICE_NAME
         Drivers MUST allow the user to specify a name for the device workflow that is one of "aws", "azure", or "gcp".
+    REQUEST_TOKEN_CALLBACK
+        Drivers MUST allow the user to specify a callback of the form "onOIDCRequestToken" (defined below), if the driver supports providing objects as mechanism property values.
+    REFRESH_TOKEN_CALLBACK
+        Drivers MUST allow the user to specify a callback of the form "onOIDCRefreshToken" (defined below), if the driver supports providing objects as mechanism property values.

 User Provided Callbacks
 ```````````````````````